TaxTips.ca

 The tuition tax rebate:

-cannot exceed NB income tax payable each year
+bulletcannot exceed NB income tax payable each year, but remaining credits can be carried forward

-must be claimed within 20 years, starting with and including the year you first begin to claim credits
+bulletmust be claimed within 20 years, starting with and including the first year you paid tuition to apply for your rebate

 For more information, see the Tuition Rebate web page on the Government of New Brunswick website.